 This stage is for all archaeological sites that may be of cultural heritage value or interest.
 The consultant archaeologist accurately determines the size of the archaeological site, evaluates its cultural heritage value or interest and, where necessary, makes recommendations for Stage 4 mitigation strategies.
 To this end, he or she conducts further background research and fieldwork that expands the information gathered in Stage 2.
 He or she maps the spatial limits of a site and acquires further information about the site's characteristics by excavating one-metre by one-metre square test units across the site.

 Based on circumstances, some sites, for example ones that have been paved or are deeply buried, may require specialized methods of assessment.

-Stage 4: Mitigation of development impacts
+Stage 4: Mitigation of development impacts c) The Lindsay Official Plan is amended by adding the statement to Section 7, General:

 This stage involves implementing conservation strategies for archaeological sites that are of cultural heritage value or interest.
-Determining the best approach for conserving the site may include reviewing possible strategies with the development proponent, the municipality or other approval authority, Aboriginal communities, and other heritage stakeholders.
+Determining the best approach for conserving the site may include reviewing possible strategies with the development proponent, the municipality or other approval authority, Aboriginal communities, and other heritage stakeholders."